gpeterson406/GreenwoodBanner_Book/_book/05-chiSquaredTests.md

 the null hypothesis.  **The standard rule of thumb is that all the expected cell counts need to exceed 5 for the parametric approach to be valid**.
 When this condition is violated, it is better to use the permutation approach.
-The ``chisq. test`` function will provide a bright red warning message to help you notice this.
+The ``chisq.test`` function will provide a bright red warning message to help you notice this.
 But it is good practice to always explore the expected cell counts using ``chisq.test(...)$expected``.